 Applicants are required to complete an online application through the College of Graduate and Online Programs at Marian University.
-Applications can be found on the Marian University website at: http://www.marian.edu/academics/office-of-graduate-studies/admissions.
+Applications can be found on the Marian University website.

 - Official university undergraduate and graduate transcripts from all colleges and universities attended.
-The minimum acceptable overall undergraduate grade point average (GPA) is 3.00 or higher (on a 4.00 scale) in all undergraduate course work. - A bachelor's degree from a college or university holding full institutional accreditation.
+The minimum acceptable overall undergraduate grade point average (GPA) is 3.00 or higher (on a 4.00 scale) in all undergraduate course work - A bachelor's degree from a college or university holding full institutional accreditation.
 An undergraduate degree in a related field such as psychology, education, sociology, criminal justice, nursing, or ministry is preferred. - Completion of undergraduate foundational prerequisite courses: developmental psychology, abnormal psychology, statistics/research methods. - GRE: combined 295 preferred - Resume or CV - Three letters of recommendation addressing the applicant's potential for success in the program.
 Letters should include information relevant to the applicant's academic performance, interpersonal skills, emotional maturity, and character. - A 500-word personal statement/essay describing the applicant's reasons for obtaining a master's degree in counseling, relevant educational, work, and life experiences, along with a self-appraisal of personal qualifications for the profession and how the applicant fits with the mission of the program. - Interview with the Admissions Committee. - Application fee.

-Major for Master of Science Degree (M.S.) in School Counseling: 48 credits including COU 505, 515, 520, 525, 526, 530, 535, 545, 560B, 600, 605, 630, 633, 650, and 6 credits of 660B.
+Major for Master of Science Degree (M.S.) in School Counseling: 60 credits in COU including COU 505, 510, 515, 520, 525, 526, 530, 545, 550, 560B, 600, 605, 630, 633, 6 credits of 660B and 12 credits of COU elective.

-Major for Master of Science Degree (M.S.) in Clinical Mental Health Counseling: 60 credits including COU 500, 505, 510, 515, 520, 530, 535, 550, 560A, 600, 605, 620, 630, 632 or 633, 635, 650, 6 credits of 660A, 675 and 3 credits from 580, 661A, 680 or 699.
+Major for Master of Science Degree (M.S.) in Clinical Mental Health Counseling: 60 credits in COU 500, 505, 510, 515, 520, 530, 535, 550, 560A, 600, 605, 630, 6 credits of 660A and 18 credits of COU elective.

-Students wishing to pursue the Clinical Mental Health Counseling track after completing the Marian University School Counseling track must complete an additional 15 hours in COU550, 560 A, 620 or 632, 660A, and 661A.
+Students wishing to pursue the Clinical Mental Health Counseling track after completing the Marian University School Counseling track must complete an additional 15 hours in COU 550, 560 A, 620 or 632, 660A, and 661A.